1. Resources for the Madison Community

 Project Information

-The City of Madison Parks Division is improving the playground at Meadowood Park and we want your input.
+The City of Madison Parks Division is improving the playground at Meadowood Park - work is currently underway!

-This process includes an online playground workshop specific to playground replacements anticipated for 2024 including Garner Park, Manchester Park, Meadowood Park, and Sherwood Forest Park.
+An online playground workshop specific to playground replacements anticipated for 2024 including Garner Park, Manchester Park, Meadowood Park, and Sherwood Forest Park was held in early 2024 with a series of follow-up sessions specific to Meadowood Park held shortly thereafter.
+Information from those meetings is available, below.

 The online workshop included a larger group discussion, providing opportunity for neighborhoods to learn and share ideas, then moved into smaller individual online break out ‘rooms’ to address design considerations specific to each park.
 Following the online workshop, staff will use input gathered at this meeting to develop two playground concepts, which will be presented at a second online playground meeting held this winter.
 The new playground equipment is anticipated to be installed in late 2024 or early 2025.